Home Battery storage

 Our research has uncovered a low-cost, environmentally friendly, non-aqueous electrolyte to support long-term cycling of zinc, making them promising candidates for rechargeable Zn-air batteries.

-And now with the prototyping capabilities at the Battery Technology Research and Innovation Hub, researchers can tap into more than 150 channels for advanced battery testing, and prototype rechargeable zinc-air devices with enhanced efficiency and cycle life.
+And now with the prototyping capabilities at the Battery Research and Innovation Hub, researchers can tap into more than 150 channels for advanced battery testing, and prototype rechargeable zinc-air devices with enhanced efficiency and cycle life.

 Our work in rechargeable Zn-air batteries has already garnered interest from our commercial partner, Ionic Industries, and now together we are looking to develop a rechargeable Zn-air batteries technology platform using graphene technologies.